-Having drawn members' attention to the two recommendations proposed in the report, an amendment was put forward and explained by Councillor Dixon, but this was not seconded.

-A further amendment was then proposed by Councillor Stanley and seconded by Councillor Walsh.
+Having drawn members' attention to the two recommendations proposed in the report, an amendment was put forward and explained by Councillor Dixon.
+This was to ask officers to assess Option 3.7 in more detail and three options forming this request were explained.
+This amendment was not seconded but a further amendment was immediately proposed by Councillor Stanley and seconded by Councillor Walsh.
 This amendment was broadly in line with Recommendation (1) in the report but asked the Group Head of Technical Services to enter a second and final bidding round with Option 3.1, 3.2 and 3.6 but that option 3.7 be added to this list and instead of the Group Head of Technical Services being given delegated authority to conclude all matters and enter into a contract to complete disposal of the site, that the matter be brought back to the committee for decision.